s-totally/fastai_course_v3_notes/Lesson3_Multilabel_Segmentation.md

 #### Multiclassification [14:49](https://youtu.be/PW2HKkzdkKY?t=889)

 Once you've got the data downloaded and unzipped, you can take a look at it.
 In this case, because we have multiple labels for each tile, we clearly can't have a different folder for each image telling us what the label is.
 We need some different way to label it.
 The way Kaggle did it was they provided a CSV file that had each file name along with a list of all the labels.
-So in order to just take a look at that CSV file, we can read it using the Pandas library.
-If you haven't used pandas before, it's kind of  the standard way of dealing with tabular data in Python.
-It pretty much always appears in the `pd` namespace.
-In this case we're not really doing anything with it other than just showing you the contents of this file.
-So we can read it, take a look at the first few lines, and there it is:
+So in order to just take a look at that CSV file, we can read it using the Pandas library, take a look at the first few lines:

 ```python
 df = pd.read_csv(path/'train_v2.csv')